Cat is a basket maker living in the North east of Scotland.

 "Basketry is an ancient craft and the techniques have been handed down from one generation to the next.
 I wouldnt be where I am today without the skillful instruction of my fellow basket makers and the innovative ideas from those who came before me- we really are standing on the shoulders of giants"

-"My work is inspired by nature and the shapes and naturally sculpted forms of trees and rolling hillsides.
-I love finding ways to take the beauty that I see in nature and communicate it through a piece of functional woven basketry."
+"My work is inspired by nature, the rolling hillsides, the trees, the rivers and the changing seasons.
+My mission is always to find a way to take the beauty that I see in nature and communicate it through a piece of functional woven basketry."